-- Consider opportunities to install synthetic turf on Sites to reduce wear and tear. - Consider opportunities to improve caravan access via road widening. - Consider new technologies and infrastructure to improve quest security - Review essential services (water, sewer, power and stormwater) and upgrade if required. - Avoid location of new services in or through natural areas. - Ensure appropriate ongoing management and access regimes for public utilities. - Ensure an appropriate road and pathway layout to allow efficient movement within and through the Park, including to recreational facilities. - Ensure appropriate access and parking for emergency vehicles. - Ensure disabled access is provided to community facilities and bathrooms consistent with the Australian Standards.
+- Consider opportunities to install synthetic turf on tourist sites to reduce wear and tear. - Consider the need for additional toilet facilities. - Consider opportunities to improve caravan access via road widening. - Consider new technologies and infrastructure to improve guest security. - Review essential services (water, sewer, power and stormwater) and upgrade if required. - Avoid location of new services in or through natural areas. - Ensure appropriate ongoing management and access regimes for public utilities. - Consider an appropriate road and pathway layout to allow efficient movement within and through the Park, including to recreational facilities. - Insure appropriate access and parking for emergency vehicles. - Ensure disabled access is provided to community facilities and bathrooms consistent with the Australian Standards.